 This guideline has been prepared to instruct Water Users and Sanitation Committee (WUSC) and water safety planning facilitators in the preparation and implementation of Water Safety Plan (WSP) and providing training on the same.
 The primary responsibility of each WUSC is to provide safe supply as well as safe quality drinking water to the people of its scheme area.
-Safe water supply refers to quantity of water and functionality of the scheme, where as safe quality drinking water is free of bacterial and chemical contamination.
+Safe water supply refers to quantity of water and functionality of the scheme, where as safe quality drinking water is free of bacterial contamination and concentration of chemical contamination as per the National Drinking Water Quality Standards of Nepal.